MrBlinky/Arduboy-FX-Arduino-plugin/readme.md

 MacOS or linux: go to terminal and type python3
 In the python console enter the following two lines to get the python3 install path:

 import sys
 sys.executable

 copy the python install path to clipboard.
-Now edit the python3path.txt file, past the path and save the file.
+Now edit the python3path.txt file, paste the path and save the file.

 back in the python console enter exit() to exit the python console.
 Back on the commandline / terminal type the following commands to install the Pillow and